Civitasv/runvim/README.md

 I've added documention for almost all keymaps in my configuration.
 See [keymaps](keymaps.md).

 ## Timeline
+- 2023-01-11
+  - Make debugger easier to use.
 - 2022-09-12
-  - Use mason & mason-lsp-config to replace lsp-installer
+  - Use mason & mason-lsp-config to replace lsp-installer.
 - 2022-07-23
   - Replace lsp_lines for showing diagnostic info
 - 2022-07-16